Booligoosh/codetheweb.blog/_posts/2017-12-10-steps-to-creating-a-website.md

 ## Conclusion
 So, I hope you enjoyed this article and hopefully you learned something along the way!

 I did something a little different from usual today, so [tell me your thoughts][comments].
-Remember, this article is less about me showing you the actual technical parts of creating a website, but more about guiding you through the though-process of creating a website.
+Remember, this article is less about me showing you the actual technical parts of creating a website, but more about guiding you through the thought-process of creating a website.

 Thanks again to [Alisa Dubik-Wilson][alisa-dubik-wilson] for suggesting this article, and don't forget that [you can too!][contact]